polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 10. Save the resulting image as C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\Icons\Screenshot.png.
 When prompted whether to continue, select **OK** and close Microsoft Paint.

     > **Note**: You are using sample images for the sake of simplicity.
-When creating and publishing custom Azure Stack Marketplace solutions, you would create your own icons and screenshots that represent the characteristics of these solutions.
+When creating and publishing custom Azure Stack Hub Marketplace solutions, you would create your own icons and screenshots that represent the characteristics of these solutions.
 Keep in mind that you must ensure that their sizes match those specified in the documentation available at https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md.

 11. Delete the file **C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\DeploymentTemplates\azuredeploy-101-simple-windows-vm.json**.

 12. Start Windows PowerShell ISE as administrator.

-13. From the Administrator: Windows PowerShell ISE window, download into the C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\DeploymentTemplates\ folder a sample template that provisions an Azure Stack web app:
+13. From the Administrator: Windows PowerShell ISE window, download into the C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\DeploymentTemplates\ folder a sample template that provisions an Azure Stack Hub web app:

      ```
      Invoke-WebRequest `